Where to Develop Film in Toronto in 2023.

 Standard photolab services like printing, scanning, and passport photos are also available.

-Operating two stores in Toronto, Rapid Photo is a straightforward lab that offers film developing, along with other common photo services.
+Operating a store Downtown and another in Cabbagetown, Rapid Photo is a straightforward lab that offers film developing, along with other common photo services.

 35mm and 120 film are developed at both locations, whether C-41 color or black and white.